DimaJoyti/go-coffee/dao/docs/PHASE_5_COMPLETION_SUMMARY.md

-# Phase 5: Frontend Development - COMPLETION SUMMARY 🎉
+# 5: Frontend Development - COMPLETION SUMMARY 🎉

 ## 🎯 Overview

-**Phase 5: Frontend Development has been successfully completed!** This phase delivered comprehensive frontend applications that provide excellent user experiences for the Developer DAO Platform, seamlessly integrating with all backend services.
+**5: Frontend Development has been successfully completed!** This delivered comprehensive frontend applications that provide excellent user experiences for the Developer DAO Platform, seamlessly integrating with all backend services.

 ## ✅ Complete Implementation Delivered